 Guided Tours

-Start your day with a 45-minute-long guided tour of your favorite area of the zoo.
-You’ll have the whole place to yourself while a Zoo Educator guides you along and answers all of your zoo questions.
-There are three tours available:
+Enjoy a 30-45-minute-long guided tour of your favorite area of the zoo.
+You’ll have the whole place to yourself while a Zoo Educator guides you along and answers your questions.
+There are four tours available:

 Family at the John Ball ZooPlay Their Way 2023